 - Is in a sound financial position to determine if the employment is sustainable; and

 - Has human resource policies and processes which are of a high standard; and

 - Has good workplace practices, including a history of compliance with all immigration and employment New Zealand laws; and

 - Has a demonstrable commitment to training New Zealand citizens or residence class visa holders (to ensure they are engaged in training and up-skilling New Zealanders and that they make up a significant part of their workforce)

 You’ll need to be able show INZ that you meet all of the criteria to be eligible.

 “Look hard at your training, revisit your HR practices and processes, and re-evaluate your pay scales if you already know that you can’t find the skills you need in the local labour market.”

 You’ll need proof that you actively comply with current employment standards and good workplace practices regarding safety and fair treatment, such as human resources documents and health and safety policies.
-You’ll also need up-to-date employment contracts that include recent law changes such as the 2020 Privacy Act and Parental Leave Scheme.
+You’ll also need up-to-date employment contracts that include recent law changes such as the 2020 Privacy Act and Parental Leave Scheme and Domestic Violence Leave.